eyalbouganim/PlayRightProject/README.md

 Record your performance and receive a full analysis and a grade.
 Under the hood, PlayRight runs a custom **A2SA (Audio-to-Score Alignment)** pipeline:

 **Step 1 — Deep Learning Transcription**
 The raw audio recording is passed through a ByteDance deep learning model that transcribes it into a performance MIDI file.
 The model runs on GPU when available and falls back to CPU automatically.
+I specifically used NVIDIA's L4 GPU which is great for inference, through Google Cloud, where PlayRight is deployed through Cloud Run.

 **Step 2 — HMM-Based Score-Performance Alignment (C++ pipeline)** Both the score MIDI and the transcribed performance MIDI are fed through a multi-stage C++ pipeline: